-While not quite raids—no one was arrested—the number and seriousness of these incidents are a distinct about-face following decades of tolerance by the police.
-As a result of the crackdown, the Rawhide has been forced to turn up its lights and strictly enforce a “no lewd activity” policy in its club, causing business to drop.
-Management has tried everything, even turning the club into a disco several nights a week, to survive
+While not quite raids—no one was arrested—the number and seriousness of these incidents were a distinct about-face following decades of tolerance by the police.
+As a result of the crackdown, the Rawhide was forced to turn up its lights and strictly enforce a “no lewd activity” policy in its club, causing business to drop.
+Management tried everything, even turning the club into a disco several nights a week, to survive.

-Another factor has also led to this recent crackdown—our popularity.
+Another factor that also led to the recent crackdowns has been our popularity.
 We’ve won the right to marry, are accepted in the military, and are even featured in a new ad for Charmin toilet paper talking about having a clean bum before meeting the in-laws.
 We are winning.
 But this just makes our opponents more extreme in their actions.
 Their fears that our lifestyle goes against their religious beliefs, or worse, we are going to somehow convert others to our sexuality, have led to a backlash of efforts to enact new laws and regulations to limit LGBTQ civil rights.
-They have been emboldened by the Trump administration, which has done little to support or defend the LGBT community and more often encouraged their hate-filled diatribe.
-The result is a rise in hate crimes—at its most extreme, the massacre at the Pulse nightclub.
-Make no doubt about it, their efforts are gaining traction.
-Now, it seems, the police in some more conservative regions are cracking down on us, too.
+They were emboldened by the Trump administration, which did little to support or defend the LGBT community and often encouraged their hate-filled diatribe.
+The result has been a rise in hate crimes—at its most extreme, the massacre at the Pulse nightclub.
+Make no doubt about it, their efforts have gained traction.
+Now, it seems, the police in more conservative regions have begun cracking down on us, too.

 We must be vigilant.
-We need to pay attention and not minimize the significance of clamp-downs like those occurring in New Orleans gay bars.
+We need to pay attention and not minimize the significance of clamp-downs like those that occurred in New Orleans gay bars.
 Remember that a little over 50 years ago, in most places in the United States, it was illegal to dance with another man.
-The current actions are disturbing, striking at the heart of LGBTQ social life.
-We are at a tipping point and face a future which could easily slide us back towards an earlier pre-Stonewall era of intolerance and repression.
+These recent actions were disturbing, striking at the heart of LGBTQ social life.
+We are at a tipping point and face a future that could easily slide us back towards an earlier pre-Stonewall era of intolerance and repression.